euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

     Plot of temperatures along the vertical line show in Figure :ref:`ch_2011-02-14T0000_cropped.png`.
 Note that these temperatures have
-    been smoothed.
+    been smoothed to more clearly show the overall trend.

 Active regions
 ~~~~~~~~~~~~~~
+:label:`ARs`

+Active regions are areas of concentrated magnetic field, and consist of many
+magnetic field lines ('coronal loops', or often simply 'loops') which are
+seen in EUV and X-rays as strands of bright material.
+The points at which these
+loops are rooted in the lower corona are called footpoints.

 Active regions show the greatest variation in temperature, as can be seen in
 figures :ref:`ar20110122`, :ref:`ar20110201` and :ref:`ar20110219`.
 These
 figures show temperature maps of active regions AR11147 and AR11149 (henceforth
 region 1), active region AR11150 (region 2) and active regions AR11161 and
 AR11162 (region 3), respectively.
 Regions 1 and 3 are much more complex than
-region 2, as each consists of a larger main active reigon and a smaller region
+region 2, as each consists of a larger main active region and a smaller region
 which has emerged nearby.
 The minimum, mean and maximum temperatures found were:
 log(T) = 6.03, 6.2 and 6.54 for region 1; log(T) = 6.05, 6.22 and 6.41 for
 region 2; and log(T) = 6.01, 6.22 and 6.57 for region 3.

 In each of these regions, the coolest temperatures are found in the largest
-loops (or possibly open field lines) with footpoints at the edges of the active
+loops with footpoints at the edges of the active region, which were found to
-region, which were found to have temperatures between log(T) = 6.05 and
+have temperatures between log(T) = 6.05 and log(T) = 6.1.
+Smaller loops with
-log(T) = 6.1.
-Smaller loops with footpoints closer to the centre of the active
+footpoints closer to the centre of the active region show higher temperatures
-region show higher temperatures (log(T) :math:`\approx` 6.1 - 6.3).
-Hotter
+(log(T) :math:`\approx` 6.1 - 6.3).
+Hotter temperatures again (log(T)
-temperatures again (log(T) :math:`\ge` 6.3) were also found in all three active
+:math:`\ge` 6.3) were also found in all three active regions, though in
-regions, though in different locations.
-In region 1 these temperatures can be
+different locations.
+In region 1 these temperatures can be seen in parts of the
-seen in parts of the very small loops in AR11149, as well as in what may be
+very small loops in AR11149, as well as in what may be small loops or
-small loops or background in AR11147.
-In region 2 they are found in loops which
+background in AR11147.
+In region 2 they are found in loops which appear to be
-appear to be outside the main active region.
-In region 3 they are found in a
+outside the main active region.
+In region 3 they are found in a few relatively
-few relatively large loops - in contrast to the much smaller loops found to
+large loops - in contrast to the much smaller loops found to have those
-have those temperatures in the other regions - and there are also several small
+temperatures in the other regions - and there are also several small hot
-hot regions around AR11162 near the top of figure :ref:`ar20110219`.
+regions around AR11162 near the top of figure :ref:`ar20110219`.

 All three regions also show the presence of cooler quiet sun-like plasma
 surrounding the active regions (log(T) :math:`\approx` 6.1 - 6.2), and figure